marsharine/Software_Engineering-Projects/README.md

 🔧 Installation

-To use these projects locally, follow these steps:
+To use these projects locally, here is an example of the steps to follow:

 1. Clone the repository: